 - A message is not sent because it is aborted

-For a scheduled step, users must meet the audience options for the step in order to be advanced through the step.
+For a scheduled component, users must meet the audience options for the step in order to be advanced through the step.
 If the step has an exception event, users who perform the exception event will not be advanced through the step.

 For action-based steps, users must perform the trigger action and meet the audience options in order to be advanced through the step.
 If the step has an exception event, users who perform the exception event will not be advanced through the step.

-Customers who advance through a step without receiving messages will not be counted as a unique recipient for the step.
+Users who advance through a step without receiving messages will not be counted as a unique recipient for the step.
 Users must receive one or more messages from a step to be counted as a unique recipient.

 Advancement works well when subsequent messaging relates to the previous messages.
 For example, you wouldn’t want to send a follow-up push about an email that was never sent to users.